 You may notice that start_date is inclusive (meaning is "starting from this date"),

-and end_date is exclusive (meaning is "everything before this date").
+and end_date is exclusive (meaning is "everything before this date"); this guarantees correct filtering if dates have non-zero time part.

 If you want to make end_date inclusive you can specify the following Expression in the parameter configuration: